syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 ## Converting Excel Chart to Image

-For converting an Excel Chart to image, the following assemblies need to be referenced in your application.
+For converting an Excel chart to image, the following assemblies need to be referenced in your application.
 <table>
 <tr>
 <th>